9001/copyparty/bin/README.md

 # [`mtag/`](mtag/)
 * standalone programs which perform misc. file analysis
-* copyparty can soon Popen programs like these during file indexing to collect additional metadata
+* copyparty can Popen programs like these during file indexing to collect additional metadata